dwhiffing/fury/content/nato/us/navy/subs/ssbn/body.md

 **USN Ballistic Missile Submarines (SSBN)**

-The US Navy maintains a fleet of 24 SSBNs, of a projected 36 in the 600 ship navy plan, the efficiency is achieved by having more missiles on each hull.
-Each submarine has two crews (Blue & Gold) and is designed to spend a considerable amount of time at sea.
-Considered the most secure leg of the US nuclear triad (SSBNs, Nuclear armed manned bombers, and land based ICBMs - Inter-Continental Ballistic Missiles) the fleet of SSBNs prowl the worlds oceans and can strike targets in Soviet Union from practically anywhere on the globe.
-The goal of any SSBN is to remain undetected for their entire patrol.
+The US Navy maintains a fleet of 24 SSBNs, of a projected 36 in the 600 ship navy plan, that number will reduce to 21 because of the efficiency achieved by the Ohio class having more missiles on each hull and maintaining more time at sea.
+Each submarine has two crews (Blue & Gold) and is designed to spend a considerable amount of time on patrol.
+Considered the most secure leg of the US nuclear triad (SSBNs, Nuclear armed manned bombers, and land based ICBMs - Inter-Continental Ballistic Missiles) the fleet of SSBNs prowl the worlds oceans and can strike targets in the Soviet Union from practically anywhere on the globe.
+The goal of any SSBN is to remain undetected for their entire patrol, thus ensuring that security.

 With the restructure of the US military commencing in 1990, US STRACOM (Strategic Command) controls the missiles onboard the USN operated submarines.
 Communications is through USN controlled E-6 Mercury aircraft allowing for targeting from STRATCOM and tasking from the USN while submerged.
-Both the US and the USSR continue to adhere to the SALT II (Strategic Arms Limitation Treaty) and START I (Strategic Arms Reduction Treaty) goals and commitments, so it is very likely that each submarine only carries a partial load of nuclear warheads.
+In Northern Fury. both the US and the USSR continue to adhere to the SALT II (Strategic Arms Limitation Treaty) and START I (Strategic Arms Reduction Treaty) goals and commitments, so it’s very likely that each submarine only carries a partial load of nuclear warheads.
 As with where they are patrolling, the number of warheads carried is highly classified.

 [**Ohio Class**](https://fas.org/nuke/guide/usa/slbm/ssbn-726.htm): This
 class of SSBN marks a significant upgrade to the US nuclear deterrent,